Build A World Of Play Challenge

 About the Challenge

-These solutions should make a substantial contribution to the lives of children from birth to six years old and spark a global movement to prioritize early childhood development.
+Launched on February 16, 2022, Build A World Of Play will award DKK 900 million ($117 million) to fund bold and impactful solutions focused on early childhood.
+Hosted by The LEGO Foundation, the Challenge supports substantial contributions to the lives of children from birth to six years old and spark a global movement to prioritize early childhood development.